Taxable retail sales in Thurston County have steadily increased since 2012, despite economic disruptions such as the COVID-19 pandemic.

 76% of sales occurred in Lacey, Olympia, and Tumwater

 6% of sales occurred in Bucoda, Rainier, Tenino, and Yelm

 19% of sales occurred in unincorporated Thurston County

-Olympia had the highest amount of taxable retail sales per capita ($37,115 per person), followed by Tumwater, Yelm, and Lacey.
-Bucoda had the lowest amount of taxable retail sales per capita, $2,990 per person or nearly 8% of Olympia's total.
-The communities of Rainier and Tenino also fell below the county average.
+Olympia had the highest amount of taxable retail sales per capita ($51,292 per person), followed by Tumwater, Lacey, and Yelm.
+Bucoda had the lowest amount of taxable retail sales per capita ($6,856 per person).

 The Retail Leakage Coefficient is a comparison of expected retail sales (based on population) to actual retail sales.
 A coefficient of 1 indicates that a community is capturing retail sales equal to expected spending by local residents.
 If the coefficient is less than 1, the community’s residents are spending their dollars elsewhere.
 Olympia has consistently had the highest retail leakage coefficient with the exception of 2020, when Tumwater overtook Olympia.

 Residential and nonresidential purchases in Thurston County are measured by taxable retail sales.
 The measure shows changes in the overall amount of money spent within the County and depicts where purchases occurred.
 The amount of taxable retail sales is particularly important to local government finance, as taxable retail sales contribute to the sales tax collected by communities.
 Sales taxes help fund government services, such as public transportation and law enforcement.